jadecobra/python_tdd_exercises/source/review.rst

 testing
 *********************************************************************************

-* :ref:`how can I run automated tests after I exit them in the terminal?<how to run the tests automatically in a virtual environment>`
+* :ref:`how can I run automated tests after I exit them in the terminal?<how to run the tests automatically with uv and pytest-watcher>`
 * :ref:`how can I run automated tests after I exit them in the terminal_ on Windows without Windows Subsystem for Linux?<how to run the tests automatically on Windows without Windows Subsystem for Linux>`

 ----